Critical cones for sufficient second order conditions in PDE constrained optimization: Introduction

 The plan of the paper is as follows.
 In Section \ref{S2} we establish the assumptions on the functions defining \Pb, recall some regularity results on the state equation and the linearized state equation and establish the differentiability properties of the control-to-state mapping.
 We also state necessary optimality conditions.
 In Section \ref{Se.3} we prove our main result, namely Theorem \ref{T3.1}.
 In Section \ref{Se.4} we comment about extensions and limitations of our main result.

-Before ending this introduction let us mention that the methods used in this paper cannot be (at least straightforward) applied to the case of control problems of quasilinear partial differential equations or Navier-Stokes system; see \cite{Casas-Chrysafinos2012}, \cite{Casas-Chrysafinos2015}, \cite{Casas-Chrysafinos2018}, \cite{CasasDhamo2011}, \cite{CMR2007}, \cite{Casas-Troltzsch2009}, \cite{Troltzsch-Wachsmuth05} for the case where the Tikhonov term is present in the cost functional.
+Before ending this introduction let us mention that the methods used in this paper cannot be applied to the case of control problems governed by the Navier-Stokes system.
+This is due to the fact that our approach requieres $L^\infty(Q)$ bounds for the states; see Theorem \ref{T2.1}.
+For quasilinear parabolic equations, it seems possible to obtain similar bounds using the results in \cite{Casas-Chrysafinos2018}.
+Also it seems reasonable that estimates analogous to that of \eqref{E2.7} or \eqref{E2.12} hold, but the extension is not immediate and is beyond the scope of this paper.
+We refer the reader interested in optimal control problems governed by these types of equations to \cite{Casas-Chrysafinos2012}, \cite{Casas-Chrysafinos2015}, \cite{Casas-Chrysafinos2018}, \cite{CasasDhamo2011}, \cite{CMR2007}, \cite{Casas-Troltzsch2009}, \cite{Troltzsch-Wachsmuth05} for the case where the Tikhonov term is present in the cost functional.